OctopusDeploy/docs/docs/deploying-applications/variables/binding-syntax.md

 ## Referencing variables in step definitions

-This binding syntax can also be used to dynamically change the values of deployment step settings.
-If [variables are scoped](/docs/home/deploying-applications/variables/scoping-variables.md), this makes it really easy to alter a deployment step settings based on the target environment.
+This binding syntax can also be used to dynamically change the values of deployment step settings.Â If [variables are scoped](/docs/home/deploying-applications/variables/scoping-variables.md), this makes it really easy to alter a deployment step settings based on the target environment.

 Most text fields that support binding to variables will have a variable insert button: